 of cards, a timer, VHS tapes, and a mirror!

-For those watching, the 90s were a time of seemingly endless TV commercials for Hooked on Phonics and The Phonics Game with a 800 direct response message.
+For those watching, the 80s and 90s were a time of seemingly endless TV commercials for Hooked on Phonics and The Phonics Game, each with a 800 direct response message.
 Aiming at the guilty-feeling of many mothers, especially the poor, these ads promised an increase in grades if they only bought them.
 Hooked on Phonics was particularly aggressive until the FTC under the first Bush Administration cracked down on their non-verified claims and aggressive marketing techniques and took them out of business.

 Spirograph was another educational toy popular in the 60s and 70s.
 It was really a simple matter of rotating some gears inside circles with a colored pencil tracing the pattern that that a hole in one of the gears made.
 It was addictive fun and we all learned patience and to make elaborate symmetrical designs.
 Educational?
 I'm not sure but Hasbro had a huge hit on its hands with it so I bought one for our office as part of the ever-growing Retro Educational Technology collection.